gcc-mirror/gcc/gcc/config/cris/cris.md

 ;; ADDS/SUBS/ADDU/SUBU and BOUND, which needs a check for zero_extend ;;
 ;; adds/subs/addu/subu bound [rx=ry+rz.S]
-;; FIXME: These could have anonymous mode for operand 0.

 ;; QImode to HImode
 ;; FIXME: GCC should widen.